ppy/osu-wiki/wiki/Community/Reddit/en.md

 ## Community

-These subreddits are driven by the community, each with their own focus on different topics surrounding gameplay aspects, mapping, and skinning.
+These subreddits are driven by the community, each with their own focus on different topics like gameplay aspects, mapping, and skinning.

 | Avatar | Name | Description |
 | :-: | :-: | :-- |